b3b00/csly/README.md

 ### What is and what is not CSLY ###

-Not a fully featured parser generator, do not use it to define a full featured language.
+Not a fully featured parser generator like [ANTLR](http://www.antlr.org/), do not use it to define a full featured language.
 Dedicated at small DSL ([Domain-Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language))

 ## Installation ##